Discuss New member with a quick question! in the British & UK Tiling Forum area at TilersForums.com.

 You'd use the tanking to seal the tray to the wall.
 Then without tile, the water would always run into the tray and down the drain.
 If you use that method, you'd only sticking tiles on to clean easily and look nice.

-You'd then just use a small silicone bead which is required as the surfaces will expand and retract at different rates and if you used grout, it would fail eventually at that point (crack or fall out even).
+You'd then just use a small Silicon bead which is required as the surfaces will expand and retract at different rates and if you used grout, it would fail eventually at that point (crack or fall out even).

-If you used epoxy to seal and didn't tank, then the surface of the tiles becomes the water proofing, and the silicone is then an actual seal to prevent water getting behind there at all.
+If you used epoxy to seal and didn't tank, then the surface of the tiles becomes the water proofing, and the Silicon is then an actual seal to prevent water getting behind there at all.

 No need for both methods in one shower area though.
 And as epoxy is more expensive and takes longer to use than tanking systems, it's only really specified in certain areas.